4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 Software dev process.
 CI/CD and Dev Infrastructure
 ==================================================

-Let's assume that Adam and Ivan worked in an organization that uses a modern software development process with CI/CD and microservice architecture.
-With the right approach, the organization makes microservices as independent from each other and the stateles as possible.
-Accordingly, the development process of each microservice can be relatively independent and at the top level look something like this:
+Let's assume that Adam and Ivan work in an organization that uses a modern software development process with CI/CD and microservice architecture.
+The organization develops microservices as independent from each other and stateless as possible.
+Accordingly, the development process of each microservice can be relatively independent and at the top level looks something like this:

 .. image:: microservice_dev_process.jpeg